Breaker Morant (film): Rejection of deals for leniency

 In the film, the British military is determined to kill the defendants.
 According to the Australian historians Margaret Carnegie and Frank Shields, Morant and Handcock rejected an offer of immunity from prosecution in return for turning king's evidence.
 Military prosecutors allegedly hoped to use them as witnesses against BVC Major Robert Lenehan, who was believed to have issued orders to take no prisoners.
 Towards the end of the film, Taylor informs Morant that the British Army will never dare to prosecute him, as he really can implicate Kitchener in war crimes.
 According to the South African historian Andries Pretorius, the trial of Alfred Taylor was almost certainly saved for the last because "The prosecution must have been hoping", in vain for the accused officers, "to implicate Taylor".
 Their refusal to do so seems to have ensured that Taylor was not convicted at his trial.

 Captain Hunt

 In the film, Hunt is inaccurately depicted as having an Australian accent.
 According to the South African historian Charles Leach, Captain Hunt "was an Englishman, a former Lieutenant in Kitchener's Fighting Scouts, and a fine horseman".
 A surviving photograph of Hunt also reveals that he was far younger than the actor who plays him on screen.
+The real Hunt's first name was Percy, while the character in the film is called 'Simon'.